Tree “A”: American Sentry Linden

 Branch: U.S. Army

 Herb was drafted into service with the US Army on April Fools Day 1968.
-He choose to serve as a Medic with the 25th Infantry Division.
+He chose to serve as a Medic with the 25th Infantry Division.

 He was medically retired in 1970 after being awarded 3 Bronze Star Medals.
 The family moved to Sycamore in 1979.
 He was instrumental in setting up the DeKalb County Veteran’s Assistance Commission and served as its first Superintendent.